cbrennanpoole/Qualitative-Self/README.md

     - Take Ownership of 250-325 average nightly calls from all operations, sales, and safety angles.
     - Assurance Supervisor
 4. Express appreciation for line and city drivers' as
-        1. In-house feedback and Human Resources identified a schism with :
+    - In-house feedback and Human Resources identified a schism with :
-            - driver-to-dispatch and
+        1. Driver-to-dispatch and
-            - drivers-to-dockOps Team
+        2. drivers-to-dockOps Team.
-                1. relations were in a continual decline in earlier years.
 5. Forge authentic relationship with region & drivers-of-responsibility through
     - Active listening,
     - People Empowerment,
-    - Continuous Improvement mind-set,
+    - Continuous Improvement,
-    - Inclusive & Transformative leadership strategy.
+    - Transformational leadership.
-    - Consistancy in day-to-day interactions; especially with
+    - Consistancy day-to-day with handling of :
         1. Conflict resolution,
-        2. Call - off expectations,
+        2. Call - offs,
-        3. Seniority SOP.
+        3. Seniority standard work processes.
-6. Build rapport by following through without fail.
+6. Build rapport with the follow-thru.
-7. Plan-to-cover and pre-plan efficiently for
+7. Plan-to-cover :
-    - Driver time-off requests;
+    - Driver time-off;
-        1. If Drivers could begin to follow the standard work  process
+        1. If Drivers could begin to follow the standard work process, while;
-        2. Accepting the long - standing rules in place while also not waivering or making regular exceptions
+        2. Accepting the long-standing rules in place while also not waivering or making regular exceptions
     - Requests were honored; further improving the KPI most in-need of immediate improvement.
 8. Articulate expectations in a
     - Clear and
     - Concise manner.
 9. Develop efficient, near autonomous set of workflow processes to
     - Creating a more accountable workforce
-10. Improve the regional Ops perspective :
+10. Improve Regional Mgmt perspective :
     - Define clear expections : setting the benchmark (standard expectation directly inline with the company expectation of 98.6%; while
-        1. created an environment conducive to continuous improvement that would halt and catch fire the 2nd year; ultimately
+        1. Create an environment conducive to continuous improvement that would halt and catch fire the 2nd year; ultimately
-            - Establish and improving on a 99.4% service standard.
+            - Establish  a 99.4% service standard.
-            - The catalyst to almost instant recognition,
+                1. The catalyst to almost instant recognition,
-                1. Recepient of multiple internal service awards, including
+                2. Recepient of multiple internal service awards, including
                     - Best-in-class break ( medium terminals MPS, TN 2010),
                     - Best-in-class relay ( OKC + TUL terminals 2010),
                     - Most improved regional service standards (MPS & OKC regions 2010).
-10. Serve as onduit to growth for :
+10. Nurture growth thru :
     - Terminal DockOps,
     - Sales Division,
         1. Specialized & Accelerated Shipping,